 The lending and refinancing business in foreign currencies is managed using money market transactions and FX swaps in the respective currency.
-The currency position resulting from accumulated lending and refinancing margins are reviewed regularly and closed out timely.
+The currency positions from accumulated lending and refinancing margins are reviewed regularly and closed out on a timely basis.
 Basic risks from differing fixing dates are largely avoided for each currency by selecting suitable roll dates.

-We do not invest in precious metals, nor do we invest in other commodities and raw materials.
+We do not invest in precious metals, other commodities and raw materials.
 Similarly, there are currently no amounts to be included for net equity or equity index positions.
 We calculate the regulatory capital requirements for foreign currency risk based on the rights and obligations as well as investments in foreign currencies.